sigilante/nockup/README.md

 nockapp_commit_hash = "336f744b6b83448ec2b86473a3dec29b15858999"
 template = "basic"
 ```

+Manifests let you set several project parameters and specify the template to use.
+This information will also be used to populate a README file.
+(By default we supply the [MIT License](https://opensource.org/licenses/MIT) and we specify the version as [0.1.0](https://0ver.org/).)

 One of the design goals of Nockup is to avoid the need to write much, if any, Rust code to successfully deploy a NockApp.
 To that end, we provide templates which by and large only expect the developer to write in Hoon or another language which targets the Nock ISA.